1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 Let me put it this way.

-Imagine you binge on a really great TV show all weekend.
 Then, when you see your coworkers on Monday, you start raving about it.

-Suddenly all your excitement about the show looks completely overblown and your entire binge just a meaningless waste of time.
-It would make you feel like an idiot.
+Suddenly all your excitement about the show looks completely overblown and your entire binge looks like just a meaningless waste of time.

 Now imagine that this decades-long epic show was your actual life!

-And I don’t mean just being able to tell an interesting story about your life, though that would be really important, too.
+And I don’t mean just being able to tell an interesting story about your life, though that would be important, too.

-I mean the story behind the story.
+I mean telling the story behind the story.

 You want to get into great depth and explain everything that happened in a coherent, comprehensive and logical manner.
-Of course, you may add some poetry and drama on top to make it more interesting, but that poetry and drama wouldn't be vacuous.
-It would have a strong and meaningful framework to stand on.

-And ideally, you don't just want to do that for your own life, but to this whole amazing thing called life, the universe and everything.
-Doing so would provide the rich context within which the story of your life unfolds.
+Not only that, but it should now be possible to do that for even this whole amazing thing called Life, the Universe and Everything.
+Doing so would provide the rich context within which the story of our own lives unfolds.

-This sort of a thing becomes even more urgent when you realize that this may be your only chance!
+This sort of thing becomes even more urgent when you realize that this may be your only chance!
 YOLO, right?

 I had been given this one shot, one opportunity, to seize everything I ever wanted.
 How was I ever going to let it slip?